progrhyme/clenv/README.md

 # Configure

-`clenv` needs some environment variables for now.
+To use `clenv`, it is required to set some environment variables and load shell functions.

 ```
 export CLENV_ROOT=$HOME/.clenv
 export PATH="$HOME/.clenv/shims:$PATH"
 export PATH="$HOME/.clenv/bin:$PATH"
+source ${CLENV_ROOT}/lib/clenv.shrc
 ```

 Then, you need initialize an environment.